 A starter’s guide to the five ways to fly by private jet: Full Ownership, Fractional Ownership, Jet Cards, On-Demand Charter, Shared Flights.

 If you want to escape the treacheries of big airport terminals and crowded airlines, there are five ways to access private jet flights.
 Like every beautiful rose, each option has its thorns.
-Here, we compare the five basic options – full ownership, fractional ownership, jet cards and memberships, on-demand or ad hoc charters, and the shared jet and by-the-seat.
+Here, we compare the five basic options – full ownership, fractional ownership, jet cards and memberships, on-demand or ad hoc charters, and jet-sharing and by-the-seat.

 Since you’re busy, let’s quickly look at the five ways to fly privately, presenting the good and the bad in some easy-to-ready tables.